Fziliotti/fziliotti/README.md

 🎓 I'm also finishing my degree in computer science at the Federal University of Uberlândia.

-📜 My undergraduate thesis will be about PWAs and MicroFrontEnds.
+📜 My undergraduate thesis will be about PWAs (Progressive Web Apps)

 ---